stereopickle/art_title_generator/README.md

 Additionally our model showed that even when it can pick up on the syntactical rules, it often fails in details of semantics.
 Hypothetically, using a pre-trained word embedding model to assign weights to the LSTM embedding input might aid the model in learning these semantic differences.

+## Presentation
+You may find the presentation link to this project [HERE](https://docs.google.com/presentation/d/1OgoYJSFXJ-4wcSDYwGY5PlcGuHndM6AAqr6BNuTGY3A/edit?usp=sharing).